JosephJvB/tony-g/README.md

 need:

+- aws parameter store api
 - youtube api
 - google sheets api
 - spotify api

 steps:

+- load secrets from parameter store
+  - currently other clients are reading from os.Getenv()
+  - I could have param store do os.Setenv() if I wanted
+  - but I think I'd rather pass from paramClient into other clients on creation
 - load youtube items
 - load google sheets
 - load existing playlists